 What is a White-Label SSP?

-A white label product is a product that is created by one company but intended for resale.
-Other brands can purchase it and rebrand as their own.
-For SSPs, this means that publishers can forego the cost and time of developing their SSP and buy a tried and tested product from an established ad tech company.
+A white-label product is software created by one company but intended for resale.
+Other brands can purchase it and rebrand it as their own.
+For white-label SSP platforms, this means that publishers can forego the cost and time of developing their SSP and buy a tried and tested product from an established ad tech company.

-The main difference from a self-serve SSP: it eliminates all the hassle of using several SSPs, ad exchanges, and ad networks at a time.
-Publishers rely on different demand sources because this is how they try to increase fill rates on their inventory.
+The main difference from a self-serve programmatic SSP is that it eliminates the hassle of using several SSPs, ad exchanges, and ad networks at a time.
+Publishers rely on different demand sources to increase fill rates on their inventory.
 A white-label SSP solves this problem.

 How?
-A white-label SSP means publishers can get up and running their very own RTB platform, getting the full transparency and setting up their own demand sources in no time, with little training or investment.
-So instead of being torn between 5+ SSPs, you can gather all the DSPs you need in a single dashboard.
+A white-label SSP platform means publishers can get up and running their very own RTB platform, getting full transparency and setting up their own demand sources in no time, with little training or investment.
+So, instead of being torn between 5+ SSPs, you can gather all the DSPs you need in a single dashboard.

-White-label SSPs often come with full support and onboarding to help you with inventory listing, DSP endpoint setups, and basic introduction into performance optimization.
+White-label SSPs often come with full support and onboarding to help you with inventory listing, DSP endpoint setups, and a basic introduction to performance optimization.

-A white-label ad server is a full-stack ad serving platform for advertisers, publishers, and ad networks.
-It's a feature-rich solution that can be tailored to your business needs.
+A white-label ad server is a full-stack ad-serving platform for advertisers, publishers, and ad networks.
+Usually, it covers solely the direct ad-selling aspect.

-Publishers can quickly link their inventory to creatives, allowing them to monetize their sites and maximize revenue.
-Some ad servers, like Epom white-label solution, can be used as SSPs by publishers, adding their placements to the programmatic supply and connecting their inventory to custom DSP endpoints.
+However, some ad servers, like Epom white-label solution, can be used as SSP programmatic solutions, adding publisher’s placements to the supply and connecting their inventory to custom DSP endpoints.

-A white-label DSP is a tool that is used by advertisers and networks who brought their programmatic in-house.
-For many brands, this presents the significant advantage of removing go-betweens in the transaction and allows them to bid on placements without markup.
+You should remember what a DSP is.
+Well, a white-label DSP is a tool used by advertisers and networks to bring their programmatic in-house.
+For many brands, this presents the significant advantage of removing go-betweens in the transaction and allowing them to bid on placements without markup.

 Here's how an ad server and a white-label demand-side platform work together:

 However, publishers can benefit from purchasing a white-label DSP as well, especially if they own some marketplace websites like Amazon or eBay.
-Advantages of buying a DSP + ad server bundle include:
+The advantages of using a DSP with an SSP as a programmatic bundle include:

 Native Advertising Support